ibm-cloud-docs/appid/mobile-apps.md

 ## Next steps
 {: #mobile-next}

-With {{site.data.keyword.appid_short}} installed in your application, you're almost ready to start authenticating users!
+With {{site.data.keyword.appid_short_notm}} installed in your application, you're almost ready to start authenticating users!
 Try doing one of the following activities next:

 * Configure your [identity providers](/docs/appid?topic=appid-social)
 * Customize and configure [the Login Widget](/docs/appid?topic=appid-login-widget)